PythonSamurai-1/Python-Qrcode-Generator/README.md

 # Python-Qrcode-Generator
-Qrcode Generator is a free and open source generator designed to help users convert and text into an Qrcode.

-Before running the app for the first time, you need to install the required dependencies:
+QRCode Generator is a free, open-source tool designed to help users convert plain text into QR codes.
+Before running the application for the first time, you need to install the required dependencies:

 ```
 pip install qrcode ttkbootstrap Pillow
 ```